A Life Long Addiction spanning Fifity Years resolved in Eight Week Program

 The following case example is shared to provide evidence that the process I have developed not only works across different types of addiction with equal effect, but also to illustrate that the length of time that an addiction has been in place is not relevant.

-The reasons for this are to do with patterning and how the brain holds and holds onto patterns as learnt behaviour.
-What my techniques do when combined in the manner which I have discovered, is to utilise the brains own innate mechanisms to undo the patterning of said learned behaviour.
-This is something which the brain is designed to do, but is not applied to the idea of addiction.
+What my techniques do, is to utilise the brains own innate mechanisms to undo the patterning of conditioned and learned behaviour under the correct circumstances.
+This is something which the brain is designed to do, but is not generally applied to the idea of addiction which remains considered as a disease.

 I am a 61 year old male and married with two children, my addiction has been present in my life for over fifty years.